cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/sessions.md

 every second.
 Resetting the session will remove the saved state but preserve the contents of RAM.
 This forces the device to reboot the next time the session is launched.

+# Mass exporting and importing sessions

+Open the menu by tapping the three vertical dots and select "Export" in order to start selecting sessions from the list for export.
+All selected sessions will be exported as a single zip archive.

+Similarly, a zip archive with sessions can be imported in order to add all of them to CloudpilotEmu.
+Note that you will not be prompted to change the session names or settings during import in this case - you'll have to make any adjustments afterwards.

+# Mass deleting sessions

+Open the menu by tapping the three vertical dots and select "Export" in order to select multiple sessions to delete.